Skip to main content

 R.I.
 Gen. Laws § 9- 1-51

-Three years from the date of incident
+Three years from the date of the incident

-Yes, within seven years of the alleged act; or within seven years of the time of discovery
+Yes, within seven years of the alleged act or within seven years of the time of discovery

 South Carolina